JP Morgan takes a near $7m hit on its old Dublin office lease

 Profits at JP Morgan’s Irish unit more than halved last year to $7.7 million (€7 million) after it swallowed a $6.9 million hit on the lease for its old Dublin office.

-JP Morgan last year left its old Irish accommodation, a rented five-storey building at 1 George’s Dock, and moved further down the quays to 200 Capital Dock, which was jointly developed by Nama and Kennedy Wilson.
+JP Morgan last year left its old Irish accommodation, a rented five-storey building at 1 George’s Dock, and moved further down the quays to 200 Capital Dock, which was jointly developed by the National Asset Management Agency and Kennedy Wilson.
 The move created capacity that would allow JP Morgan to double its Irish staff to 1,000 people.

 The bank agreed to purchase the new 200 Capital Dock building from the developers on a forward funding deal while it was still being built in 2017.
 Accounts for 2018 filed recently by JP Morgan Bank (Ireland), reveal the value of that transaction was about $156 million.